- Search The Registry

 - About Us

 - My Account

-*On this date in 1918, the Minnesota Home Guard was formed.
-Formed in St. Paul, Minnesota, this was two all-Black Sixteenth Battalion Companies A and B. and C and D.
+*On this date, 1918, the Minnesota Home Guard was formed.
+This was formed in St. Paul, Minnesota, in two all-Black Sixteenth Battalion Companies, A and B., and C and D.

-These Black men led by Cap Wigington met at the old state capitol building.
+These Black men, led by Cap Wigington, met at the old state capitol building.
 Wigington became captain of Company A. Orrington C and gave an address; after the men were sworn in.
 Hall led Company B. On April 26, 1918, companies C and D formed in Minneapolis and were sworn in at city hall.
-Gale C. Hilyer led Company C and Charles Sumner Smith captained Company D. A medical corps headed by Dr. Valdo Turner formed.
-About five hundred men enlisted in the battalion overall, with Major Jose H. Sherwood in command.
+Gale C. Hilyer led Company C, and Charles Sumner Smith captained Company D. A medical corps headed by Dr. Valdo Turner was formed.
+About five hundred men enlisted in the battalion, with Major Jose H. Sherwood in command.
 The Sixteenth also had a drum and bugle corps.
 They were led by Professor William H. Howard and the drum corps by Charles Miller.

-The officers of the Sixteenth were all Black.
-Due to the poor treatment, they received when trying to enlist, they demanded that their officers be nonwhite.
-The Adjutant General’s office agreed, but some whites criticized the state government for allowing Blacks to become officers.
-After its formation the battalion became active.
+The officers of the Sixteenth were all black.
+Due to their poor treatment when trying to enlist, they demanded that their officers be nonwhite.
+The Adjutant General’s office agreed, but some whites criticized the state government for allowing blacks to become officers.
+After its formation, the battalion became active.

 The Sixteenth continued to operate.
 Its band played concerts as late as February 1919.
-Determined to continue serving, leaders of the battalion pushed for the unit to be inducted into the Minnesota National Guard.
+Determined to continue serving, battalion leaders pushed the unit to be inducted into the Minnesota National Guard.
 On April 25, 1919, the Minnesota Legislature approved the formation of a separate battalion in addition to units of the Minnesota National Guard.
-This new unit was composed of the Sixteenth Battalion and was officially designated the First Infantry Battalion of the Minnesota Militia.
+This new unit comprised the Sixteenth Battalion and was officially designated the First Infantry Battalion of the Minnesota Militia.